Nationals vs. Phillies Player Props Betting Odds

 Thomas Stats

-- Thomas hopes to build on a five-game hitting streak in this matchup.
-In his last five games he is hitting .409 with two doubles, two home runs, a walk and six RBI.
+- Thomas hopes to build on a six-game hitting streak in this matchup.
+During his last 10 outings he is hitting .385 with two doubles, three home runs, two walks and eight RBI.

 Thomas Recent Games